Updates

 Investment of ESSER III Funds in the Clark County School District

-CCSD received $777 million in recovery funding through the The American Rescue Plan Elementary and Secondary School Emergency Relief Act (ARP ESSER III).
-With this funding, CCSD is investing in its students, teachers, and schools, enabling implementation of long-needed infrastructure, student supports, and teacher resources that are supporting pandemic recovery and investing in the future of the District.
+CCSD received over $777 million in recovery funding through the The American Rescue Plan Elementary and Secondary School Emergency Relief Act (ARP ESSER III).
+With this funding, CCSD invested in its students, teachers, and schools, enabling implementation of long-needed infrastructure, student supports, and teacher resources that are supporting pandemic recovery and investing in the future of the District.

-CCSD is successfully implementing recovery and relief funds.
-We are regularly monitoring spending, implementation, and interim progress measures to ensure that we are on track to meet our goals.
+CCSD successfully implemented recovery and relief funds.
+The District regularly monitored spending, implementation, and interim progress measures to ensure all projects stayed on track and goals were met.

-In addition, we are committed to maintaining transparency and accountability by regularly sharing updates on the usage of these funds with our community.
-To date, CCSD has released two comprehensive Use of Funds Reports:
+In addition, the District committed to maintaining transparency and accountability by regularly sharing updates on the usage of these funds with our community.
+CCSD released the following Use of Funds reports, including a final report that details each project funded by ARP ESSER III and the subsequent progress made toward recovery:

 Use of Funds Report 2022